 One consequence of this stalemate was a tendency towards less precisely targeted actions.
 Some people even advocated this.
 Aside from the regular sabotage of Flock Safety cameras in the area, some individuals apparently sought to turn the forest itself—previously a zone of defensive operations—into an offensive front.
 From September to November, a number of actions occurred targeting infrastructure around the forest, including some incendiary attacks.
 There is no evidence to suggest that anyone living in the forest was involved in any of these actions, though the police later attributed all the actions to them specifically.

 On one occasion, equipment was torched that belonged to Norfolk Southern, a funder of the police foundation (and incidentally, the corporation behind a train derailment and toxic chemical catastrophe in East Palestine, Ohio on February 3, 2023).
 On another occasion, in early November, a man showed up with a flatbed trailer and began antagonizing parkgoers and forest defenders, insisting on his right to remove the burned remains of Millsap’s truck.
 After a brief altercation, his truck also caught fire.
-Later, he told the media he had no idea what was happening, and that he was simply of victim of violent crime.
+Later, he told the media he had no idea what was happening, and that he was simply the victim of violent crime.
 On another occasion, an annex building belonging to Shadowbox/Blackhall caught fire.
 Several pieces of heavy machinery parked in an area near the forest were sabotaged, perhaps in response to information connecting them to the planned developments.
 Finally, in November, someone sabotaged the electrical powerlines serving the police shooting range located in a section of the forest, disabling the entrance.

 While all of this was happening, most segments of the movement seemed inert.
 The tools that the movement had developed were simple, but they weren’t proliferating.
 Nature walks and community events were still being organized with the pre-schools; weekly dinners were still taking place in the park, as well as workshops and trainings, rallies and press conferences, concerts and parties.
 Yet none of these had broken through the imperceptible wall that kept the movement on a plateau.